awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

 For information about using the Systems Manager console to update a Maintenance Window, see [Update or Delete a Maintenance Window \(Console\)](sysman-maintenance-update.md)\.

-As you follow the steps in this tutorial, replace the values in *red* with your own options and IDs\.
-For example, replace the Maintenance Window ID *mw\-0c5ed765acEXAMPLE* and the instance ID *i\-1234567890EXAMPLE* with IDs from resources you have created\.
+As you follow the steps in this tutorial, replace the values in italicized *red* text with your own options and IDs\.
+For example, replace the Maintenance Window ID *mw\-0c5ed765acEXAMPLE* and the instance ID *i\-1234567890EXAMPLE* with IDs from resources you create\.

 **To update a Maintenance Window \(AWS CLI\)**